VHDL/pyVHDLModel/doc/DataStructure/index.rst

 The compile order can be derived from dependency graph by:

 1. copying all document vertices
-2. iterating all edges in the dependency graph.
+2. iterating all edges in the dependency graph
-   1. resolve the source and the destination to the referenced design units
+   #. resolve the source and the destination to the referenced design units
-   2. resolved further to the documents these design units are declared in
+   #. resolved further to the documents these design units are declared in
-   3. resolve further which vertices correspond in the compile order graph
+   #. resolve further which vertices correspond in the compile order graph
-   4. if edges does not yet exist, add an edge between two documents in the compile order graph
+   #. if edges does not yet exist, add an edge between two documents in the compile order graph

 .. toctree::